 “In terms of audience and impact, these new Arts Equity Grants are similar to the Expanding Cultural Access grants that RACC has funded for the last three years,” said RACC grants officer Helen Daltoso.
 “After piloting these grants for the last three years, we’ve formalized the program, doubled the budget and improved the online application process,” Daltoso explained.
 All guidelines and application materials are available online atracc.culturegrants.org.

-RACC provides one-on-one assistance to applicants as needed, including feedback on draft applications and letters of interest; contact Jack MacNichol at 503- 823-2928 or email@example.com for more information.
+RACC provides one-on-one assistance to applicants as needed, including feedback on draft applications and letters of interest; contact Quinn MacNichol at 503- 823-2928 or firstname.lastname@example.org for more information.

 RACC will also host three free information sessions to help community members learn more about the Arts Equity Grant and how to apply: